How Do I Spell Wednesday

 • Phonetic spelling: People often spell words as they sound them out, which can result in spellings like "Wensday" or "Wendsday," attempting to capture the pronunciation rather than the correct orthography.

-• Lack of memorization techniques: Simply encountering the word without active memorization strategies often leads to misspelling.
+• Lack of memorization techniques: Simply encountering the word without active memorization strategies often leads to misspelling Worth keeping that in mind.
+Simple as that..

 Here are some examples of common misspellings: